andrewendlinger/test_data/README.md

-# Test Data for the `hypermri` package
+# Test Data for the `hypermri` Package

 > _Current Version: v0.1.0_

-## How to Add Files
+## 1. Adding Test Data

+To add new test data, follow these steps:

-There exists one folder for each sequence to be tested.
-Inside the `bruker` directory, add a new folder named after the sequence.
-In this folder, you can put the BrukerExp scan folders/data.
+1. Inside the `bruker` directory, create a new folder named after the sequence.

-Next to the BrukerExp folders, general study-related files are currently handled as follows:
+2. Place the BrukerExp scan folders/data in this new folder.

+### 1.1 General Study-Related Files Handling

+The following table details which general study-related files should be kept or discarded:

 |  Type  |          Name              |  Keep?  |
 |--------|----------------------------|---------|